 Imaginative Radio Plays is a sound landscape / poem / radio art work jury selected for Helicotrema Festival 2017, a part of the world renowned Venice Art Biennale.
-Seven works by international artists were selected from one hundred submissions.
+One of eighteen works by international artists selected from one hundred submissions.
 Listen to Imaginative Radio Plays.

 Exhibitions / Publications / Broadcasts

 (jury selected; 1 of 18 international artists selected from 100 submissions)

 Helicotrema presents a program of recorded audio pieces investigating different forms of site-specific collective listening situations inspired by the early decades of radio broadcasts, each experimenting with how the listening experience can be enriched and adapted to different contexts.

 Inspired by early radio broadcasts, experimental poetry, and field recording, Imaginative Radio Plays is a 6'00" audio work composed of multiple, simultaneous sonic narratives, another added with each turn of the tuning dial.
 Rather than disappearing, these sonic snippets combine to build a meta-narrative about collective listening experiences.

 At one time, we listened to radio broadcasts in our homes, separated from others also listening in other places, yet connected through our shared act of listening.
 A favorite was radio plays, where in exchange for entertainment, listeners were expected to listen to the entire work.
 Despite this expectation, listeners were free to tune the receiver, seeking other listening experiences.

 Imaginative Radio Plays imagines what might have been heard as a mashup of sound elements—spoken word, music, environmental and mechanical sounds—and combines these multiple strands into a time-based sound narrative.
 This work is experimental, both as sound-based narrative, as well as a form of cultural production and experience.